catid/longhair/README.md

 Darker is better.
 The main point of this plot is to just show that k doesn't factor into the performance of the code.

-This means that if the number of recovery blocks to generate is small, then it may be worthwhile using the GF(256) version of the codec even for larger amounts of data.
-The break-even point for performance is around m = 14 blocks.
-Below 14 redundant blocks, the simpler CRS codes are a better option.
-Above 14 redundant blocks, the faster and more flexible rateless codes are a better option.
+Rateless codes run at about 210 MB/s for `k = 29`, so for values of `m` up to 13 these CRS codes are a better option.

 #### Credits